georgeslabreche/ccsdsmo-malc/README.md

   - malattributes: The MAL attributes are extracted from the MAL API to avoid a circular dependency between MAL API and encoding APIs.
   - malbinary: An implementation of the SPP encoding.
+  - malsplitbinary: An implementation of the split binary encoding.
   - mal: The MAL/C API implementation.
   - malactor: An actor framework on top of the MAL C API, it uses the notions of poller, end-point and handler.
 It is based on the notion of CZMQ actor.
   - malzmq: An implementation of the ZMTP transport
+  - maltcp: An implementation of the TCP transport.

 The test directory contains examples of code for each MAL interaction: SEND, SUBMIT, REQUEST, INVOKE, PROGRESS and PUBLISH/SUBSCRIBE.
-Each test constitutes a module.
+Each example constitutes a module.

-Additionnaly there are two modules under development:
-  - malsplitbinary: An implementation of the split binary encoding.
-  - maltcp: An implementation of the TCP transport.

 Each module can be individually built using the genmake shell script in the corresponding directory.
 The genmake commands accept multiples targets:
   - all (default target): generates makefiles for the module, then compiles and installs the generated libraries and includes.
   - clean: cleans all the generated stuff.
+  - gen: generates makefiles for the module.
   - compile: compiles and tests the module.
+  - check: launches unit tests.
+  - install: installs the generated libraries and includes.

-The module can be manually built as follows:
+The module can be manually built as follows (corresponding to target gen + compile):

     ./generate.sh
     ./autogen.sh